-Of first importance is the fact that educational choice programs do not fund schools: they fund parents.
+Of first importance is the fact that educational choice programs do not fund schools; they fund parents.

 A private school receives payment for educational services provided to parents and students only after parents make an independent decision to enroll their children at that school.
-As such, no school is entitled to any funding under an educational choice program.
+No school is entitled to any funding under an educational choice program.

-Furthermore, as discussed briefly in the response to Myth #6, states can and do regulate education in private schools to some degree, including imposing requirements that private schools follow state curriculum guidelines.
+Furthermore, as discussed briefly educational outcomes. in the response to Myth #6, states can and do regulate education in private schools to some degree, including by imposing requirements that private schools math and scient follow state curriculum guidelines. educational outcomes.

 Additionally, the assertion that students at religious schools are not getting as good an education in science as they would in public schools is unsupported by data about actual educational outcomes.
-For example, according to the most recently available data, fourth and eighth graders attending Catholic schools scored 14 points higher in science on the National Assessment of Educational Progress (NAEP) than public school students.
-And in twelfth grade, the Catholic school students scored 18 points higher on the NAEP .71 When broken down by ethnicity, black fourth and eighth grade Catholic school students scored nine and 15 points higher in science; similarly, Hispanic fourth and eighth grade students scored 18 and 13 points higher.
-Also, 55 percent of 2015 graduates of private schools-most of which are religiously affiliatedwho took the ACT, met or exceeded the test's college readiness benchmark score for math and science, compared to 36 percent of graduates from public schools.73 Furthermore, private school students-most of whom attend religiously affiliated schools74also tend to take more science courses.
-According to a 2016 report by the U.S. Department of Education, "a higher percentage of private high school graduates (44 percent) had taken at least one credit in biology, chemistry, and physics than had graduates from traditional public schools (29 percent)."75
+For example, according to the most recently available data, fourth and eighth graders attending Catholic schools scored 14 points higher in science on the National Assessment of Educational Progress or exceeded the test's college readiness benchmark score for math and science, compared to 36% of graduates of public schools.
+Furthermore, private school students-most of whom attend religiously affiliated schools-also tend to take more science courses.
+According to a 2016 report by the U.S. Department of Education, "a higher percentage of private high school graduates (44 percent) had taken at least one credit in biology, chemistry, and physics than had graduates from traditional public schools (29 percent)."